 - readily available and affordable

-Adding cabbage to your meals is all about finding preparation methods that speak to you, after all remember how we used to feel about Brussel Sprouts?!?
+Adding cabbage to your meals is all about finding preparation methods that speak to you, after all remember how we used to feel about Brussels Sprouts?!?
 High heating roasting has transformed this tiny cabbage cousin from the mushy, bitter vegetable of our childhood to the darling of the restaurant scene with their sweet, nutty, smoky flavor.
 Perhaps the versatile cabbage is deserving of a similar makeover!

 Below are a few cabbage recipes and for a deeper dive about all things cabbage check out this post.